What is the AEWA Small Grants Fund?

-Since its launch in 2010, the Fund has benefited both governmental and non-governmental organizations carrying out a wide range of conservation activities in various areas of work.
-These include, for example, species and habitat conservation, training and awareness-raising for different target groups, survey and monitoring of species and sites, and livelihood related activities.
+The AEWA Small Grants Fund (SGF) is a source of financial support aimed at supporting and promoting the implementation of the Agreement in developing countries and countries with economies in transition.
+It has so far focused exclusively on the African region.
+Since its launch in 2010, the Fund has benefited both governmental and non-governmental organizations for conducting a wide range of waterbird conservation activities, for example, in the areas of species and habitat conservation, training and awareness-raising for different target groups, survey and monitoring of species and sites, and livelihood related activities.

-Call to Donors - Support the AEWA Small Grants Fund!
+Support the AEWA Small Grants Fund!

+The AEWA Small Grants Fund currently relies exclusively on voluntary financial contributions.
 If you wish to support the Fund, please contact the UNEP/AEWA Secretariat at email@example.com.